Shaitan5723/Node-Page-Generator/README.md

 In case the above video does not work, please use [this link](https://drive.google.com/file/d/13MVYTzTgjIM3-qX-cjhtmnI7jg4oe0R5/view?usp=sharing)
 </br>

-The generated file in VS Code:
+The generated file as shown in a browser setting:
 ![generated_webpage](/assets/images/generated_html.png)

 The generated file is named myTeam.html and is in the dist folder.